Francesca Ciardi

 Francesca Ciardi (born 26 July 1954) is an Italian film actress.

-She was one of four actors whom the Italian police believed had been murdered in the making of the 1980 horror film Cannibal Holocaust.
-The film was considered so realistic, that shortly after the film was released, its director Ruggero Deodato was arrested for murder.
-The actors had signed contracts to stay out of the media for a year in order to fuel rumours that the film was a snuff movie.
-The court was only convinced that they were alive when the contracts were cancelled and the actors appeared on a television show as proof.
+She was one of four actors who the Italian police believed had been murdered in the making of the 1980 horror film Cannibal Holocaust.
+The film was considered so realistic that, shortly after the film was released, rumors arouse that its director Ruggero Deodato was arrested for murder.
+Rumors also speculated that the actors had signed contracts to stay out of the media for a year in order to fuel rumors that the film was a snuff movie; however this was later determined to be false based on accounts by the actors and the fact that some personnel on the cast were performing simultaneously in other films.
+The actors appeared on a television show as proof.

 In 2014, after over twenty years out of the film business, Ciardi returned to film in Spencer Hawken's zero budget movie Death Walks.